 Swim with whale sharks

-But don’t let their name put you off: these are true gentle marine giants, some reaching lengths of 32ft (10m) (the largest on record topped a whopping 61ft / 18.6m) yet posing no danger whatsoever.
+But don’t let their name put you off: these are true gentle marine giants, some reaching lengths of 10m (the largest on record topped a whopping 18.6m) yet posing no danger whatsoever.

-On your excursion, it’s important to avoid wearing sunscreen in the water, and to keep a respectful distance (be sure to seek out tour operators who uphold this rule).
-Follow these rules, and you’ll find that snorkeling in the waters where whale sharks feed provides one of travel’s finest interactions with nature.
+On your excursion, it’s important to avoid wearing sunscreen in the water and to keep a respectful distance (be sure to seek out tour operators who uphold this practice).
+Follow these rules and you’ll find that snorkeling in the waters provides one of travel’s finest interactions with nature.

 Bask on the beach

-Looking out over the Gulf of Mexico, the north shore of Isla Holbox is fringed with sugar-fine sand, which gives way to a gently shelving, azure Caribbean Sea.
+Looking out over the gulf, the north shore of Isla Holbox is fringed with sugar-fine sand, which gives way to the gently shelving azure Caribbean Sea.

 This is all the enticement needed for a lazy day soaking up the natural beauty of it all.
-Like the whale sharks in the water, hundreds of seabirds flock here to feast: lie back on a chaise lounge with a cocktail to watch the pelicans dive-bombing for fish.
+Like the whale sharks in the water, hundreds of seabirds flock here to feast: lie back in a hammock with a cocktail to watch the pelicans dive-bombing for fish.

 Take a golf cart as far east as you can go for quieter stretches of sand – just watch out for crocodiles in the brackish lagoons nearby.

 The beach clubs usually stay open until late, while there’s live music at bars around town and occasionally in Parque Central, two blocks south of the main beach.
-Places to check out include Tribu Bar and Capitán Capitán Beach Lounge.
+Places to check out include the bar at Tribu Hostel and Capitán Capitán Beach Lounge.

 My favorite thing to do in Isla Holbox

-If you’re like me, you might occasionally be looking for a calmer activity in the evening – so this time is when I’ll head to the shoreline in the hopes of seeing a very different light show.
+If you’re like me, you might occasionally be looking for a calming activity in the evening; this is the time when I’ll head to the shoreline in the hopes of seeing a very different light show.

 How much money do I need for Isla Holbox?

-When budgeting, costs really depend on the time of year you plan to visit.
-In general, prices on Isla Holbox are lower than major resort cities such as Cancún and Tulum, but increasing popularity means bargain accommodation is getting harder to find.
+Costs really depend on when you plan to visit Mexico.
+In general, prices in Isla Holbox are lower than major resort cities such as Cancún and Tulum, but increasing popularity means bargain accommodations are getting harder to find.
+Averaging all costs over a 3-night stay, including transportation and a boat tour, you can expect to pay at least 1500 Mexican pesos (M$) per day, up to M$2100 during peak season.

 Can I use US dollars in Isla Holbox?